Standard C Library Functions¶

 void* memset( void* b, int c, size_t len )

-bytes of value c
+memset writes len bytes of value c (converted to an

-unsigned char) to the string b
+unsigned char) to the string b.
+NOTE that the len

-argument cannot be a symbolic value, although the b
+argument cannot be a symbolic value, although the b and c

 may be symbolic.
 This call will fail if any byte

-in the indicated range falls outside the allocation to which b
+in the indicated range falls outside the allocation to which b belongs.

-The return value is the first argument, b
+The return value is the first argument, b.

 memcpy¶